 - At the bottom of the Details screen, tap Forget my Username and Password.

-- ChromeOS - A Remember me checkbox is available on the login screen.
+- ChromeOS - On the login screen there's a Remember me checkbox.
 If you select this checkbox, your login details will be remembered for the selected printer for 30 days.

-- Android - A Remember me checkbox is available on the login screen.
+- Android - On the login screen there's a Remember me checkbox.
 If you select this checkbox, your login details will be remembered for the selected printer for 30 days.

 Each Mobility server is maintained independently.
-You can monitor your Mobility Print servers through the PaperCut Admin web interface, but configuration must be done on each Mobility Print server.
+You can monitor your Mobility Print servers through the PaperCut NG/MF Admin web interface, but do the configuration on each Mobility Print server.

-You can see a list of all Mobility Print servers in the PaperCut Admin web interface in the Mobility Print area under Options > Mobile & BYOD.
-You can access the Mobility Print Admin web interface for each Mobility server from here.
+You can see a list of all Mobility Print servers in the PaperCut NG/MF Admin web interface in the Mobility Print area under Options > Mobile & BYOD.
+From here you can access the Mobility Print Admin web interface for each Mobility server.

 Printers must be renamed using the print server’s operating system.
 Mobility server will automatically use this new name.
-When you change a printer’s name, the change will flow through to the Mobility Print server web interface after about 5 mins.
+When you change a printer’s name, the change will flow through to the Mobility Print server web interface after about five minutes.
 You should also consider cleaning up the old print queues

 Always be careful when renaming printers.
 If you rename a printer, Windows and macOS end users need to remove the old printer queue and add the new one into their printer list.